particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

 Because the setting is stored in the DCT, it's possible to set the value in DFU mode.
 You can do so using `dfu-util` with the `-a 1` (alt bank 1) option.
+There is also a [web based tool](/tools/developer-tools/wifi-country/) for setting this value.

 The DCT on Gen 3 and Gen 4 devices is stored in a file on the file system, so it is impractical to set the value by SWD/JTAG.